bschreck/deep.sh/docs/tutorial_hist.rst

 The world is a messy, asynchronous place.
 We usually have at least as many terminals (and shells) open at a time as we can practically handle - and probably even more!
-In xonsh, history acknowledges that this is the case.
-Instead of a single history file of inputs, xonsh implements a collection of JSON-formatted history files that can be thought of as having the following structure:
+In deepsh, history acknowledges that this is the case.
+Instead of a single history file of inputs, deepsh implements a collection of JSON-formatted history files that can be thought of as having the following structure:

 .. code-block:: python

-    {'env': {...},  # Environment that xonsh was started with 'sessionid': str, # UUID4 for the session
+    {'env': {...},  # Environment that deepsh was started with 'sessionid': str, # UUID4 for the session
      'ts': [start, stop],  # start and stop timestamps for session [s since epoch] 'locked': True,  # boolean for whether the file is in use or not